Keto Flatbread

 Can I use almond flour instead of coconut flour?

 You can swap out the coconut flour for almond flour, but you will need to double the amount of almond flour.
+Start with ½ cup of almond flour and add more as needed.

 Can I use whole eggs instead of egg whites?

-Is there a vegan substitute?
+Is there an egg-free substitute?

+Unfortunately, the egg whites are necessary for these low-carb flatbreads.
 You may prefer 2 ingredient flatbread or flourless flatbread instead.

 Watch the step-by-step video below